Pinterest has always been a puzzle for me because one day I see a hike in traffic and on another day, I rarely see any of them.

 I am sure you must have felt the same.
 Its kinda make me scratch my head to figure out what this mystery is all about.
 What am I doing wrong which isn’t giving me any traffic and at the same time what am I doing right?

 Now, I have been using Pinterest for the last 10 months and haven’t seen any huge spike in traffic.
 It doesn’t mean that I don’t get any traffic.
 Sure, I get.

 I had a pin which went viral that gave me hundreds of visitors straight for 3 days.
 But after that, all came back to normal.
 In short, I always had a good and bad luck with Pinterest.

 Its like one day I am seeing my Pinterest graphs are going up and on another day, it’s literally the opposite.

-But after doing quite a research that includes taking a Pinterest course as well, I came to a conclusion that I was missing a few things that weren’t included in my Pinterest strategy.
+But after doing quite a research that includes taking a Pinterest course as well, I came to the conclusion that I was missing a few things that weren’t included in my Pinterest strategy.

 So, when I started implementing them, I saw my Pinterest analytics starting to take off which resulted in more blog traffic.